heimdal/heimdal/lib/asn1/README-X681.md

 of a class, and possibly also for optional/defaulted fields as well.

-IOS object sets really are akin to relational database tables, while objects are akin to rows of the same.
-And classes?
-They're like a specification of relational database tables that object sets derive.
+IOS object sets really are akin to relational database tables, while objects are akin to rows of the same, with columns specified by classes.
+Or one can think of classes as tables with one predefined column naming object sets, rows being objects grouped into oject sets by that column.
+IOS supports complex path expressions across these objects (but we won't need that yet).

-So far, that is so useless to us: we have no need to specify constant (because defined in compiled modules) relational data.
+These relational entities are constant in that they are defined in ASN.1 modules that are compiled.
+There is no way to change them at run-time, only query them.
+They also have no on-the-wire representation.

-The magic for us lies in being able to document and constrain actual types using IOS classes and object sets.
-We want to use classes and object sets to constrain `SET` or `SEQUENCE` types (well, really, just `SEQUENCE`) in such a way that the compiler can auto-generate decoding and encoding of values of open types.
+So far, the IOS seems just so useless to us: we have some, but non-urgent need to specify constant relational data.

-`SET` and `SEQUENCE` types have "members".
+The magic for us lies in being able to document and constrain actual datatypes using the IOS.
+We want to use classes and object sets to constrain `SET` or `SEQUENCE` types (well, really, just `SEQUENCE`) so that our ASN.1 compiler can have the metadata it needs in ordr to auto-generate decoding and encoding of values of open types.

-Classes and objects have "fields".
+A termnology point: `SET` and `SEQUENCE` types have "members", but classes and objects have "fields".

 Objects of a class have all the required fields of a class and any of the `OPTIONAL` or `DEFAULT` fields of the class.
 This is very similar to